 G. tigrinus invasions have also been accompanied by the simultaneous introduction of alien parasites (Leppakoski, 2002).
 G. tigrinus has been shown to be an intermediate host to the acanthocephalan Paratenuisentis ambiguus, which definitive host is the American eel Anguilla rostrata (Samuel and Bullock, 1981; Taraschewski et al., 1987; Morozinska-Gogol, 2008; 2009).
 This acanthocephalan seems to have been introduced with G. tigrinus into Europe, where its final European host is A. anguilla (Thielen, 2005; Taraschewski, 2006).
 During the 1990s, both exotics had spread into River Rhine, with G. tigrinus dominating the amphipod fauna and P. ambiguus dominating the intestinal helminth community of local eels (Sures and Streit, 2001).
 However, after the inauguration of the Rhine-Main-Danube Canal in 1992 and subsequent invasion by the competitively superior D. villosus, G. tigrinus was eliminated and P. ambiguus stopped being the dominant intestinal helminth of the European eel, not being recorded since 2001 (Dick and Platvoet, 2000; Thielen, 2005).
 The parasite has recently been found in eels in Polish coastal waters (Morozinska-Gogol, 2008) and may also occur in other localities within G. tigrinus introduced range.

-Although G. tigrinus actively cleans water from detritus and dead animals, it is not able to compensate for the activity of native species, which replacement has led to a decrease of at least 66% in the rate of leaf litter recycling (van der Velde et al., 2000, Piscart et al., 2011).
+Although G. tigrinus can function as a detritivore and shred decaying leaf material, it is not able to compensate for the activity of native species, which replacement has led to a decrease of at least 66% in the rate of leaf litter recycling (van der Velde et al., 2000, Piscart et al., 2011).
 Furthermore, despite being a food source for commercial fish, when abundant, the species becomes included in the food web, causing changes and shifts in fish diet, which results in overall changes of the littoral food web (Kelleher et al., 1998; 2000; Grabowski et al., 2006).
 Recent experimental evidence indicates that G. tigrinus has a strong potential to modify benthic community structure and functioning in invaded coastal zones (Orav-Kotta et al., 2009; Kotta et al. 2010; 2011; 2013; Sareyka et al., 2011).